laminas/laminas-zendframework-bridge/docs/SUPPORT.md

 # Getting Support

-Laminas offers three support channels:
+Laminas offers the following support channels:

 - For real-time questions, use our [chat](https://laminas.dev/chat)